smhanov/zwibserve/README.md

     ServerPort=443
     CertFile=
     KeyFile=
+    Compression=

 Change CertFile and KeyFile to be the path to your SSL certificate information on the system.
 CertFile is your certificate, and KeyFile is your private key.
+You can leave the other settings as they are.
+Specifying Compression=0 will disable socket compression.
+Otherwise, it will be enabled by default.

 Next, restart the service using